01 of 09

 After 1667, when the Dutch conquered the Gowa Kingdom that ruled over South Sulawesi, they cemented their rule by destroying the Gowa King's existing fortifications and building a Dutch star-shaped fort over the ruins.

 The fort served as a nucleus around which the city of Ujung Pandang, later Makassar, grew over the centuries.
-When the Dutch ruled Indonesia, their authorities governed from Fort Rotterdam; its dungeons housed political prisoners such as the exiled Javanese Prince Diponegoro.
+When the Dutch ruled Indonesia, their authorities governed from Fort Rotterdam (Google Maps); its dungeons housed political prisoners such as the exiled Javanese Prince Diponegoro.

 Watch the Sunset on Pantai Losari